 Once the breast is divided in regions, a set of morphological and texture features is extracted from each one.

 As morphological features, the relative area and the four first histogram moments for the fatty and dense regions were calculated.

-A set of features derived from co-occurrence matrices [15] were used as texture features.
+On the other hand, a set of features derived from co-occurrence matrices [17] were used as texture features.
 Co-occurrence matrices are essentially two-dimensional histograms of the occurrence of pairs of gray-levels for a given displacement vector.
-Formally, the co-occurrence of gray levels can be specified as a matrix of relative frequencies $P{ij}$ , in which two pixels separated by a distance d and angle $\theta$ have gray levels i and j.
-In this work we use four different directions: 0°, 45°, 90°, and 135°, and three distances equal to 1, 5, and 9 pixels.
+Formally, the co-occurrence of gray levels can be specified as a matrix of relative frequencies P{ij} , in which two pixels separated by a distance d and angle θ have gray levels i and j.
+In this work we use four different directions: 0° , 45° , 90° , and 135° , and three distances equal to 1, 5, and 9 pixels.
 For each co-occurrence matrix the following statistics were used: contrast, energy, entropy, correlation, sum average, sum entropy, difference average, difference entropy, and homogeneity features.
 Thus, we deal with a set of 113 features for each class.